 The sample target asset mixes below show some asset allocation strategies that blend stocks, bonds, and short-term investments to achieve different levels of risk and return potential.
 With retirement likely to span 30 years or so, you’ll want to find a balance between risk and return potential.

 Consider: Create a diversified portfolio that includes a mix of stocks, bonds, and short-term investments, according to your risk tolerance, overall financial situation, and investment time horizon.
 Doing so may help you seek the growth you need without taking on more risk than you are comfortable with.
 Diversification and asset allocation do not ensure a profit or guarantee against loss.
-Get help creating an appropriate investment strategy with Portfolio Review (login required).
+Get help creating an appropriate investment strategy with Portfolio Review (login required) at Fidelity.

 5. Don’t withdraw too much from savings